DAKEL HOG HUNTS

 MISSOURI NATIVE AMERICAN HISTORY IN ARCADIA VALLEY REGION GOES BACK TO THE PALEO- INDIANS, THE ANCIENT PEOPLES OF THE AMERICAS WHO WERE PRESENT AT THE END OF THE LAST ICE AGE.
 THEY CAMPED AND HUNTED ALONG OZARK RIVERS, PERHAPS AS LONG AS 12,000 TO 14,000 YEARS AGO.
 THEY CRAFTED FLUTED POINTS FOR HUNTING, NEEDELS FOR MAKING CLOTHING, HAND WOVEN NETS FOR FISHING AND MORTARS FOR CRUNCHING SEEDS.

 THE HISTORIC PERIOD, BEGINNING IN 1700, IS THE LAST CLASSIFIED ERA OF NATIVE AMERICAN DEVELOPMENT.
 THESE WERE THE INDIANS THE EUROPEAN EXPLORERS AND SETTERS OF OUR REGION WOULD HAVE COME IN CONTACT WITH.
 OUR REGION WAS THE HUNTING GROUND OF SEVERAL TRIBES INCLUDING THE OSAGE, DELAWARE, KICKAPOO, SHAWNEE, PIANKASHAW, AND PERHAPS OTHERS AS WELL.
 IN THE EARLY 1800 IT WAS ESTIMATED THAT THERE WERE ABOUT 20,000 INDIANS IN THIS REGION.
 EARLY MAPS VERIFY THE PRESENCE OF A VILLAGE OF DELAWARE INDIANS ALONG THE BLACK RIVER IN LESTERVILLE MISSOURI.
 THE EVER INCREASING WHITE POPULATION AND VARIOUS TREATIES THAT RELOCATED THE MANY TRIBES THAT WERE COMMON TO THIS AREA MADE IT RARE TO SEE A NATIVE AMERICAN AFTER 1830.
 SADLY, THE TRAIL OF TEARS ALSO PASSED RIGHT THROUGH OUR REGION.
-THERE ARE SEVERAL INDIAN BURIAL MOUNDS ALONG PROPERTY AREA AND SURROUNDING MOUNTAINS ( IT IS NOT PERMITTED TO DIG OR DISTURB THESE AREA'S FOR ANY REASON ) AGAIN ITEMS FOUND IN CREEK, FIELD AFTER DISKING OR PLOWING AND ITEMS FOUND BY CHANCE ARE PERMITTED TO BE TAKEN FROM PROPERTY, BUT AGAIN A PICTURE OF ITEM TO DISPLAY WOULD BE GREAT.
+THERE ARE SEVERAL INDIAN BURIAL MOUNDS ALONG PROPERTY AREA AND SURROUNDING MOUNTAINS ( IT IS NOT PERMITTED TO DIG OR DISTURB THESE AREA'S FOR ANY REASON ) AGAIN ITEMS FOUND IN CREEK, FIELD AFTER DISKING OR PLOWING AND ITEMS FOUND BY CHANCE ARE NOT PERMITTED TO BE TAKEN FROM PROPERTY.